solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 ### Task 3 - Monitoring SQL Requests with the Monitor Hub

 1. Let's run a pipeline to monitor its execution in the next step.
-To do this, select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline.
+To do this, select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline. **Let this pipeline run for 30 seconds to one minute, then cancel it recursively**.

     ![The add trigger and trigger now menu items are highlighted.](media/ex02-task03-01.png "Add trigger")